How many students and schools does the Mission-Haiti sponsorship program affect?

 We are continually improving the sponsorship program, including academic growth and accountability for the students along with better sponsor-student correspondence.
 This includes providing accurate grade information.

-In addition, this year we are implementing a new policy that will not allow students to fail the same grade two years in a row.
+In addition, we have implemented a policy that will not allow students to fail the same grade two years in a row.
 Doing so will now result in loss of sponsorship (with some exceptions).
 We hope to correspond with sponsors, letting them know the pass or fail status of their student for the year prior.

 The sponsorship program is a huge part of what we do at Mission-Haiti, and is our largest ministry to this area of Haiti.
 We are trying to improve in every way we can to make this the most effective and God-glorifying program we can.
 We hope you know that your sponsorship does make a difference in these students’ lives.
 You’re offering them opportunities that may not otherwise exist without your support.
 On behalf of Mission-Haiti and the students in the program, we thank you for your participation.
 It really is life changing.